 Clafoutis is a simple, rustic dessert that that over the centuries has become a French classic.
-It originated in the Limousin region of central France, and is basically a thick, rich pancake made with summer fruits, the most delicious being cherries.
-This Cherries Clafoutis recipe here is my friend Christine’s Clafoutis aux Cerises.
+It originated in the Limousin region of central France, and is basically a thick, rich pancake made... with summer fruits, the most delicious being cherries.
+This Cherries Clafoutis recipe is originally from a friend of our founder, Ann.
+Enjoy Christine’s Clafoutis aux Cerises!
 Not only is it delicious, it can be to put together in a jiffy.

 You can use frozen cherries to make this dessert.
 However if you have a bag of sweet cherries to use, although we don’t generally recommend buying single purpose gadgets, a cherry pitter is one exception.
 It makes fresh cherries a cinch to prepare for cooking, and besides, it can pit olives too.

 If you eat this desert cold, dust it with a little confectioner’s sugar before serving.

 When it comes to dessert, a little bit of what you fancy does do you good, but don’t eat the whole thing!
 Eat all sweets in moderation.